jmilicev/openai-toolkit/readme.md

 # OpenAI Toolkit

 The OpenAI Toolkit is a Node.js module that provides a convenient interface for interacting with OpenAI's GPT models through the OpenAI API.
-It allows you to generate text based on prompts and provides additional features such as saving output to a file and estimating token count and cost.
+It allows you to generate text based on prompts and provides additional features such as estimating token count and cost.

 ## Prerequisites